-- Torque Resistance Test: this test involves the application of a torsion force on both sides of the handle, tightening the axis to ensure rotations don't damage the fastening system.
+- Torque Resistance Test: the test involves the application of a torsion force on both sides of the handle, tightening the axis to ensure rotations don't damage the fastening system.

-In the U.S.A., The Cookware Manufacturers’ Association (CMA) is a trade organization that sets voluntary standards for the industry’s products.
+In the U.S.A., The Cookware Manufacturers’ Association (CMA), now CBA, is a trade organization that sets voluntary standards for the industry’s products.
 Manufacturers who adhere to CMA standards are encouraged to state this fact in advertising and promotional materials, as well as on product tags and labels.

-The list of tests required by the CMA is pretty similar to the European ones:
+The list of tests required by the CMA is pretty similar to the European ones, for example:

 - Flame Soften Testing can be compared with the Resistance to Burning Test in the EU standard.
 The concept is basically the same, except the US Flame Softening test requires the handle to be exposed to a flame for a double period with respect to the EU one.